Top 15 Nutrient-Dense Foods for Endurance Athletes to Boost Performance Naturally

 10. Almonds

-Almonds are a nutrient-dense nut that’s perfect for endurance athletes.
+Almonds are a nutrient-dense nut that’s a great fit for endurance athletes.
 They’re rich in healthy fats, protein, and vitamin E, an antioxidant that supports recovery and immune function.
-Almonds also provide a good amount of magnesium, which is essential for muscle and nerve function.
+Almonds also supply a good dose of magnesium, which is essential for muscle and nerve function.

-Snack on a handful of almonds between meals, add them to your trail mix, or use almond butter as a spread for quick, nutrient-dense fuel.
+Snack on a handful of almonds between meals, toss them into your trail mix, or use almond butter as a spread for quick, nutrient-dense fuel.

 Maximize Your Endurance Performance with These Foods